jayati10/Real_time_tracking/README.md

 ###Technological Stack:

 1. **Backend**:
-    -RESTful API: Provides endpoints for fetching real-time location data, which can be consumed by various front-end applications.
+      - RESTful API: Provides endpoints for fetching real-time location data, which can be consumed by various front-end applications.
-    -Geographical Data: Supplies detailed geographical information, such as latitude and longitude, through API endpoints.
+      - Geographical Data: Supplies detailed geographical information, such as latitude and longitude, through API endpoints.
 3. **Geolocation API**:
-    -Integrates with web-based Geolocation APIs to fetch real-time location data accurately.
+      - Integrates with web-based Geolocation APIs to fetch real-time location data accurately.